Boreas618/Notes/operating-systems/concurrency.md

 ```
 When we create a stack, we get the address of the stack.
 The stack is a continuous memory region from the starting address.
 We need to get to the top of the stack and the stack grows from higher address to lower address.

-Noting the step of calling stub.
-We need this extra step in case the func procedure returns instead of calling `thread_exit`.
+Noting the step of calling `stub`.
+We need this extra step in case the `func` procedure returns instead of calling `thread_exit`.
 Without the stub, func would return to whatever random location is stored at the top of the stack!
 Instead, func returns to stub and stub calls thread\_exit to finish the thread.

 ### Deleting a Thread